 We will use this information to find the right advisor near you

-Wells Fargo Advisors is the trade name used by Wells Fargo Clearing Services, LLC, the name under which the firm is technically registered with the U.S. Securities and Exchange Commission (SEC).
+Wells Fargo Advisors (WFA) is the trade name used by Wells Fargo Clearing Services, LLC, the name under which the firm is technically registered with the U.S. Securities and Exchange Commission (SEC).
 The firm is an affiliate of Wells Fargo & Company, a massive publicly held financial holding and bank company founded in 1852 by Henry Wells and William Fargo during the San Francisco gold rush.

 The bulk of the firm’s clients are individual investors, with a number of clients who are and are not considered high net worth.
 For reference, the SEC defines a high net worth individual as someone with at least $750,000 under an advisor’s management or a net worth believed to be at least $1.5 million.
 After individual investors, the firm’s largest client groups are pension and profit-sharing plans, business and charitable organizations.

-Wells Fargo Advisors has multiple investment program offerings aimed at serving different types of investors.
+The firm has multiple investment program offerings aimed at serving different types of investors.
 The minimum account balances vary greatly depending on the portfolio selected, ranging from $10,000 all the way up to $5 million.
 No minimum is required for the firm’s financial planning services.

-Wells Fargo Advisors offers a full suite of financial planning and portfolio management services to clients throughout the country.
+The firm offers a full suite of financial planning and portfolio management services to clients throughout the country.
 Advisory services are offered through a broad range of investment programs.
 The firm provides investment management services on both a discretionary and non-discretionary basis, although the vast majority of assets are managed on a discretionary basis, meaning the advisor makes investment decisions without consulting the client each time.

-Wells Fargo Advisors uses its Envision® Process program to recommend a mix of investments for each client’s portfolio.
+The firm uses its Envision® Process program to recommend a mix of investments for each client’s portfolio.
 This in-depth planning process helps the firm to build a portfolio that’s tailored to each client’s current financial picture, future goals, risk profile and time horizon.

 Your financial advisor will work with you to determine which type of advisory program best fits your needs and objectives.
 Options include unified and separately managed account programs, mutual fund advisory programs, financial advisor-directed programs and non-discretionary, client-directed advisory programs.